sirixdb/sirix-svelte-frontend/README.md

 ### Develop with Tauri

 You need to follow the [tauri setup guide](https://github.com/tauri-apps/tauri/wiki) first.
 Note that the NPM tauri package is included in the dependencies of this project.
+This is not yet configured to work on all platforms, however.

 1. run `npm run dev`.
 2. in another terminal, run `npm run tauri dev`.

 #### To build with Tauri

-> NOTE: this does not yet work properly.
 1. run `npm run export`.
 2. run `tauri build`.